frestucc/frestucc.github.io/_pages/about.md

 I passionately collaborated to other research projects related to flash memory reliability and telehealth.

+**Publications and presentations**

-I published and presented my work at multiple peer-reviewed top-notch scientific conferences such as ACM/IEEE DAC, IEEE/ACM ICCAD, IEEE CASES, IEEE FCCM, IEEE RTSS, and Euromicro ECRTS.
+I published and presented my work at multiple peer-reviewed top-notch scientific conferences such as ACM/IEEE DAC, IEEE/ACM ICCAD, IEEE CASES, IEEE FCCM, IEEE RTSS, and Euromicro ECRTS (see the publication page for the full list).

 In 2022, I've been selected as a speaker for the 2022 US Hardwear.io Security Training and Conference.
 In 2023, I've been invited to speak at the Qualcomm Security Summit.